 Find out about the full programme and listings on The Royal Opera House website.

-Generous philanthropic support from The Fonteyn Circle and The Royal Opera House Endowment Fund.
+Generous philanthropic support from The Fonteyn Circle, The Royal Opera House Endowment Fund, and the Linbury Trust.

 DATES AND TIMES